 The Company has historically evaluated its goodwill and other indefinite-lived intangible assets for impairment annually as of December 31 or more frequently if impairment indicators arose in accordance with ASC Topic 350, "Intangibles - Goodwill and Other".
 In the fourth quarter of 2012, the Company changed the date of its annual assessment of goodwill to October 1 of each year.
 The change in testing date for goodwill is a change in accounting principle, which management believes is preferable as the new date of the assessment, while remaining in the fourth quarter, will create a more efficient and timely process surrounding the impairment tests and will lessen resource constraints at year-end.
 The change in the assessment date does not delay, accelerate or avoid a potential impairment charge.
 The Company has determined that it is impracticable to objectively determine projected cash flows and related valuation estimates that would have been used as of each October 1 of prior reporting periods without the use of hindsight.
-As such, the Company prospectively applied the change in annual goodwill impairment testing date from October 1 2012.
-No impairment was recognized as a result of the October 1, 2012 testing.
+As such, the Company prospectively applied the change in annual goodwill impairment testing date from October 1, 2012.